-Admission to Candidacy for the Doctoral Degree
+Application to Candidacy for the Doctoral Degree

-At the time a student applies for admission to candidacy, the following requirements must be fulfilled: (a) a GPA of 3.0 on a 12-point system for all courses completed and for courses completed in the department of specialization, and (b) satisfactory completion of the examination requirements of the specific college of department.
+At the time a student applies for application to candidacy, the following requirements must be fulfilled: a GPA of 3.0 on a 12-point system for all courses completed and for courses completed in the department of specialization and satisfactory completion of the examination requirements of the specific college of department.
 Application forms are available at the Graduate School office.
 It is the student's responsibility to initiate the application to candidacy.
 Admission to candidacy shall be recorded on the student's permanent record.
 A student who fails to qualify for candidacy at the required time will not be permitted to continue.